ynuo-o/Visual-system-logbook-/lab2/Lab2_Part2.md

 imshow(I)
 ```
 <img src="3.png" width="300">

+**Explanation**: The grayscale image I is represented as a two-dimensional M-by-N matrix.
+Instead of storing three color channels, the RGB values are converted into a single luminance value using a weighted combination of red, green, and blue intensities.
+This representation reduces data dimensionality and improves computational efficiency for image processing tasks.

 We can display them side-by-side with `imshowpair( )` and add a title, so that it would be easier to compare two photo.
 ```matlab